 If you’re looking to get the most from your online gaming experience, then setting up your own dedicated server is often the way to go.
 Get one here.

 You’ve Intrigued Me… Now What Do I Do?

 Setting up a dedicated server can get a bit technical, but the freedom of having your own online gaming environment can be quite tempting for some gamers.

 The steps for setting up your dedicated gaming server will be different based upon the actual game you want to play.
-We offer a few tips below for getting your server setup for two of the most popular online multiplayer games, WOW and Minecraft.
+We offer a few tips below for getting your server setup for popular online multiplayer games.

 Before we jump into creating your very own server it’s important to note that you should think twice before charging people to play on your server environment.
 Depending on the game, this may or not be legal (here’s Minecraft’s position, for example).

 Create a private gaming server for passion, not profit.